OutSystems/docs-product/src/deliver-mobile/customize-mobile-app/intro.md

 Once you have typed in the JSON string click **Close** to save the new extensibility configuration.

-See [this file](<extensibility-configurations-json-schema.md>) for information about configuration schema and constraints.
+See [Extensibility Configurations JSON Schema](<extensibility-configurations-json-schema.md>) for information about configuration schema and constraints.

 ![Extensibility configuration window](images/customize-mobile-app-1.png)